Cardizem CD and Cardizem (Diltiazem Hydrochloride)

 Who Should Not Take Cardizem CD and Cardizem

-Do not use if you are allergic to diltiazem hydrochloride or any ingredients, have certain types of abnormal heart rhythm, have low blood pressure, have had a heart attack or other heart complications, have fluid on the lungs, or are currently taking dantrolene or ivabradine.
+Do not take if you are allergic to diltiazem or any ingredients, have certain heart rhythm issues, low blood pressure, or have had a heart attack.

 Medical Conditions to Discuss